 Ordinary open-pot cooking is done at the boiling point of water which produces steam at sea level at 100°C (212°F).
 Pressure cooking works by sealing the steam in a pot so that there is a rise in pressure to a safe, controlled extent which raises the boiling point of water and therefore the cooking temperature.
 The steam permeates through the food, tenderising it, infusing it with flavour, preserving nutrients, colour, texture and juices and cooking much faster.
-The Hawkins Hevibase Pressure Cooker cooks food at 121°C (250°F) at a pressure of 15 lb per square inch (psi) or 1 kg per square cm.
+The Hawkins Hevibase Pressure Cooker operates at 121°C (250°F) at a pressure of 1 kgf per square cm or 15 lb per square inch (psi).